entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 Entando introduces two groups of Custom Resources.

- * The core Custom Resources required for a basic installation of Entando in a Kubernetes cluster.
+ * Core Custom Resources required for a basic installation of Entando in a Kubernetes cluster.
 These directly result in other Kubernetes resources being deployed in the cluster.
 * Custom Resources specific